REV23Docs/rev23-cloudapp-docs/docs/settings/sources.md

 As this version of the app begins to mature, reporting on where your customers come from is a valuable metric!
 So recording this information early is always good!

 ## Security
-The permissions for creating/editing these objects are controlled by the `Source` permission set.
+The permissions for creating/editing these objects are controlled by the `Customer Config` permission set.